-Purpose
+Purpose of Event

-- Will it support a conservation project or chapter funds? - Where will the funds go? - If funds will go to a conservation group, know what your funding will specifically support. - Example: Prusten Project; to purchase an additional sound monitor or Professional Development grants for local chapter members. - Make sure chapter members are well versed in what they are supporting. - When donating to another organization, it must be a 501c3 non-profit.
+- Will it support a conservation project or chapter funds? - Where will the funds go? - o If funds will go to a conservation group, know what your funding will specifically support. - Example: Prusten Project; to purchase an additional sound monitor or Professional Development grants for local chapter members. - Make sure chapter members are well versed in what they are supporting. - When donating to another organization, it must be a 501c3 non-profit or registered charity.
 Make sure you can access the organization's EIN number.
 You will need this number later for your chapter's re-charter or taxes.